alamparelli/boilerplate-dynamic-generator/README.md

 4. Click the submit button to generate your boilerplate.

-5. The application will create a new boilerplate in the directory specified by the `boilerWorkingFolder` setting in the `src/boilerplate/boilerplateConfig.json` file.
+5. The application will create a new boilerplate in the `boilerworkingfolder` directory, as specified in the `src/boilerplate/boilerplateConfig.json` file.

 ## 4. Customization